berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 8: Outside of class

 - Complete Milestone 1 in [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q) by next time.
-This is an individual lab that has Milestone 1 due Wednesday, September 9, the second milestone due Friday, September 11, and the full lab due on Monday, September 14.
+This is an individual lab that had milestone 1 due by Noon on W 9/9/26 for Milestone 1: Complete the Planning Prompts in the README.
+Be sure to commit and push.
+By Noon on F 9/11/26 Milestone 2:  Make a sincere attempt to complete everything, so you can come to class with questions.
+To meet this milestone, you must have written and pushed all parts of the code needed for completion to the repo.
+However, it might not yet be working.
+By Noon on M 9/14/26 Final Milestone: Lab should be complete.
 - Complete [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing) if you have not already done so.
 It is **now due Wednesday, September 9**.
 - If you have time, begin [A03: AI and Learning](https://docs.google.com/document/d/1SdnNB_qRGWaYCHKx__J5lhBfhisxNhgVlY2qa0oCr34/edit?usp=sharing).
 It will likely be due Monday, Septmber 14, 2026